qwertie/loyc.net/_posts/2016-08-21-lesv3-and-wasm.md

 foo(bar, .baz a, b, c);
 ~~~

 Does this function take four arguments, or two?
-The same issue arises if we want to keep JSON compatibility, since you could write
+The same issue arises if we try to keep JSON compatibility, since you could write something like

 ~~~
-{"key":"value", .baz a, b, c}
+{"key":"value", .baz a, "b":"c"}
 ~~~

-The dot in the keyword-expression becomes part of the name of the identifier that is called.

 ### Block calls ###